 We can call these behaviors stupid, short-sighted or counter-productive but this just blames people for having emotions that trigger protective actions.
 Teaching people to override emotional reasoning is the long way to a solution.
 What if we teach groups that these behaviors are normal enough to figure into conversations we have when we design work, set up systems, or build teams.
 Everybody has the same triggers – so if everyone on your team looks for the triggers that stimulate games (incivility) …they can avoid the triggers and rise above knee jerk reactions to protect ideas, resources, visibility within their own tribe.
 My approach is to increase a group’s responsibility for displaying collaborative behaviors by facilitating dialogue, drawing metaphor maps, and training groups about psychological safety.

 Sometimes one presentation of the ten games can change the dynamics of a group because groups have important conversations about “game playing” without targeting individuals or risking retribution.
 People are free to admit these instincts are common to all human beings and move directly into conversations about changing behaviors.

-If you are interested in building pscyhological safety within your group, consider using the “ten games” model to characterize incivility as a blame free, understandable, and forgivable human response to uncertainty.
+If you are interested in building psychological safety within your group, consider using the “ten games” model to characterize incivility as a blame free, understandable, and forgivable human response to uncertainty.
 Blame only makes it worse – shame, same thing.
-It is much easier and more productive to accomodate our common humanity (good and bad) than to eliminate it.
+It is much easier and more productive to accommodate our common humanity (good and bad) than to eliminate it.